ydb-platform/ydb/ydb/docs/en/core/devops/kubernetes/initial-deployment.md

 {% endnote %}

 A `StatefulSet` object that describes a set of dynamic nodes is created after processing the manifest.
 The created database will be accessible from inside the {{ k8s }} cluster by the `database-sample` hostname or the `database-sample.<namespace>.svc.cluster.local` FQDN, where `namespace` indicates the namespace that was used for the installation.
-You can connect the database via port {{ def-ports.grpcs }}.
+You can connect the database via port {{ ydb-ports.grpcs }}.

 View the status of the created resource: